 I am very much of the opinion that children are in a society where they are exposed to all sorts of things that previous generations were protected from, and that are not always in the best interest of children.
 I know that parents and staff think similarly.
 This in itself justifies our core belief that the growth of the ‘R’s is a crucial tool for children for them to survive and thrive, and at Brockhurst we spend a lot of time and energy ensuring it happens in a caring and gentle way.
-We teach the ‘promotion of alternative thinking strategies’ (Paths) so that children will thrive not only in today’s world but to learn, grow and cope in the ever changing Britain and the world of the future.
+We teach the ‘promotion of alternative thinking strategies’ (Paths) so that children will thrive not only in today’s world but to learn, grow and cope in the ever changing Britain and the world of the future, keeping themselves safe as they go.
 The continual quest for teaching staff to educate children in the curriculum that is more traditionally associated with schools, like English, maths, PE and Geography etc, is also central to what we are doing.
 Staff are continually reflecting on how effective they are and adapt ways to suit the children-both as a group and as individuals.
 Making little changes to suit individuals is a big part of what we do and what is appreciated by children and their parents alike.

-The curricular outcomes of the children who left us in year 6 last year were very impressive.
-Reflecting on the educational challenges that Key Stage 2 children experienced in the years prior to the amalgamation of the schools highlights several things for me.
 The children illustrated the incredible resilience within themselves.
 The skill and resilience of the staff shone through.
 The relationships and teamwork of their parents and the staff made sure that although they were a single group, they were in fact young children with individual talents, interests and needs which were met.

 This successful growth in citizenship and learning was replicated for each child in each class last year.
 This is our daily mission-to get to know, understand and care for each child as an individual so that they thrive.
 It is why we can say ‘the child is at the centre of all that we do’ and why we are proud to be employed to serve the Brockhurst Primary School community.